munificent/craftinginterpreters/book/calls-and-functions.md

 ^code as-function (2 before, 1 after)

 With that, our object model knows how to represent functions.
-You should feel warmed up now, so let's move on to something a little harder.
+I'm feeling warmed up now.
+You ready for something a little harder?

 ## Compiling to Function Objects